finos/rune-dsl/documentation/rosetta-modelling-component.md

 ### Map

-The `map` keyword has been added to modify the items of a list based on an expression.
+The `map` keyword allows to modify the items of a list based on an expression.
 For each list item, the expression specified in the square brackets is invoked to modify the item.
-The resulting list is assigned to output parameter.
+The resulting list is assigned to the output.

 ``` Haskell
 func GetDrivingLicenceNames: <"Get driver's names from given list of licences.">